 Corrective action on wells in the area of review (AoR) includes modeling and establishing an AoR, performing surveys and database searches to compile wells within the AoR, and any necessary testing and/or remediation of wells within the AoR.
-The existing data well drilled within the AoR, [REDACTED] #1, penetrates the caprock and will be used as the deep monitoring well for this project, therefore no remediation is required.
-The cost of remediating one well (\$ [REDACTED]) is included in this estimate for contingency purposes only.
+No wells within the AoR penetrate the caprock, therefore no remediation is required.
+The cost for obtaining the data inputs for the model and incorporating the monitoring results into the computational AoR model is [REDACTED].